Cinema of Uruguay: Locations in Uruguay

 In recent years, Uruguay has become an interesting country for locations, experiencing a boom of films and commercials being shot there.
-A highlight was Miami Vice (2006 film): the Old City of Montevideo was the set chosen to imitate La Habana Vieja, and Atlántida with its Art Deco buildings gave life to parts of Miami.
+A highlight was the 2006 version of the film Miami Vice: the Old City of Montevideo was the set chosen to imitate La Habana Vieja, the Rambla of Montevideo as the Malecón, and Atlántida with its Art Deco buildings gave life to parts of Miami.

 In 2012, the Government of Montevideo published a Location Guide for cinema directors, students and advertising agents.